 Based on the design solutions, ask students to consider what the future will look like in 30 years.

-You can ask students to answer this question on a local, national and international scale.
-Can this be linked back to the Sustainable Development Goals in Activity 1.1?
+Challenge: If you can, answer this question on a local, national and international level.
+Can this be linked back to the Sustainable Development Goals in Activity 1.
 Students discuss this in their groups for 5 minutes.